oQberto/tourist-agency/README.md

 ## Features

 ### For Users:
-* **Registration and Authentication**: Users can register on the website by creating their account and then log in using their credentials.
+* **Registration and authentication**: Users can register on the website by creating their account and then log in using their credentials.

-* **View Available Travel Packages**: The system provides an extensive database of travel packages that users can browse based on various criteria, such as location, duration, cost, and more.
+* **View available travel packages**: The system provides an extensive database of travel packages that users can browse based on various criteria, such as location, duration, cost, and more.

-* **Booking Travel Packages**: After finding a travel package that suits their preferences, users can make a reservation by selecting convenient dates and options.
+* **Booking travel packages**: After finding a travel package that suits their preferences, users can make a reservation by selecting convenient dates and options.

-* **User Dashboard**: Each user has their personal dashboard where they can manage their data, including personal information.
+* **User profile**: Each user has their personal profile where they can manage their data, including personal information.

-* **Cancellation of Reservations**: In their dashboard, users can also cancel their travel package reservations if they change their plans or decisions.
+* **Cancellation of reservations**: In their dashboard, users can also cancel their travel package reservations if they change their plans or decisions.

 ### For users (Future Features)
-* **Sorting Travel Packages**: Users will have the ability to sort travel packages based on various parameters for ease of selection.
+* **Sorting travel packages**: Users will have the ability to sort travel packages based on various parameters for ease of selection.
-* **Search for Travel Packages by name**: Users can search for travel packages by name using a search bar, making it easier to find specific packages of interest.
+* **Search for travel packages by name**: Users can search for travel packages by name using a search bar, making it easier to find specific packages of interest.

 ### For Companies (Future Features):
-**Company Registration and Login**: Travel companies will be able to register and log in to the system on behalf of their company.
+**Company registration and login**: Travel companies will be able to register and log in to the system on behalf of their company.

-**Management of Company's Travel Packages**: Registered companies will be able to manage the list of travel packages they offer in their personal dashboard.
+**Management of company's travel packages**: Registered companies will be able to manage the list of travel packages they offer in their personal dashboard.

-**User Management**: Companies will have the ability to manage user data for individuals who have booked travel packages with their company.
+**User management**: Companies will have the ability to manage user data for individuals who have booked travel packages with their company.

 ## Technologies
 The project utilizes the following technologies and libraries:

 * **Java 19**: As the primary programming language.
 * **Hibernate**: For working with the PostgreSQL database.
-Version 6.3.0.CR1.
 * **PostgreSQL**: As the database for storing information about travel packages and users.
-Version 42.6.0.
 * **Apache Tomcat 10.1.8**: For deploying the web application.
 * **CSS, JavaScript, JSP**: For creating the user interface and client-side components.
 * **Log4J**: For logging events and debugging.